+INCLUSION BY DESIGN | WWW.SALTO-YOUTH.NET/INCLUSION/

-1. List the overall accomplishments to date (objectives/concrete tasks).
+Date: 1.
+List the overall accomplishments to date (objectives/concrete tasks).
 Indicate the status of implementation of other long- and short-term objectives / priorities: 2.
-Indicate any reasons for non-accomplishments of these objectives/priorities: 3.
-Indicate actions to be taken by individual staff members or by the NA as a whole to prevent problems happening again: 4.
-Indicate any significant changes in the NA's environment since the last planning meeting: Previous strengths • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •
+Indicate any reasons for non-accomplishments of these objectives/priorities:

+- 3. Indicate actions to be taken by individual or by the organisation as a whole to prevent problems happening again: - 4.
+Indicate any significant changes in the organisation's environment since the last planning meeting:

+Previous strengths Current strengths

+• •

+• •

+Previous weaknesses • • • Current weaknesses • •

+Previous opportunities Current opportunities

+• •

+• •

+Previous threats Current threats

+• •

+• •